 Trial design and study objects

-This is a randomized controlled trials of parallel groups(1:1), conducted at three ORL departments in the Netherlands: Medical Spectrum Twente(Enschede), Medical Center Leeuwarden(Leeuwarden) and Spaarne Hospital(Hoofddorp).
+This is a randomized controlled trial of parallel groups(1:1) conducted at three ORL departments in the Netherlands: Medical Spectrum Twente(Enschede), Medical Center Leeuwarden(Leeuwarden), and Spaarne Hospital(Hoofddorp).
 The research ethics committee of all participating centers decided that this study would be carried out per the applicable legislation concerning reviewal by an accredited research ethics committee, such as Medical Research involving Human Subjects Act and Medical Treatment Contracts Act(file number 2021-9837).

-The eligibility criteria were: FEs without a working channel after being used in a clinical setting.
+The eligibility criteria were FEs without a working channel after being used in a clinical setting.
 From March until August 2022, 600 FEs without a working channel were collected after pharyngolaryngoscopy.
 No selection was made between infectious and non-infectious patients.
 FEs used included the Video Naso-Pharyngo-Laryngoscope[VNL9-CP](PENTAX Nederland B.V., Dodewaard, The Netherlands), Fiber Naso-Pharyngo-Laryngoscopes[FNL10-RP3](PENTAX Nederland B.V., Dodewaard, The Netherlands) and pediatric Fiber Naso-Pharyngo-Laryngoscopes[FNL7-RP3](PENTAX Nederland B.V., Dodewaard, The Netherlands).
 FEs without a working channel showing no contamination(i.e., 0 CFUs) after clinical use and manual pre-cleaning were excluded.

-Randomizaation
+Randomization

 FEs were randomly assigned to the UV-C light (group 1) or EWD group(group 2) by two researchers(YH, MR).
 To standardize the study process as much as possible, culture collections were evaluated by two researchers(YH, MR) or a laboratory analyst from the microbiology laboratories of the participating hospitals.